Security at Home and Around Town

 Carrying valuable documents

-Despite the Indonesian government's insistence that all expats must carry the original copies of their identification papers with them, we do not advise this.
+Despite the Indonesian government's insistence that all expats must carry the original copies of their identification papers with them, many people choose not to do this.
 If you should lose the papers or they should be stolen, it will be time consuming and costly to replace them.

-Instead, carry a photocopy of the picture and current visa pages of your passport, as well as your KITAS card and police book with you.
+Instead, carry a photocopy or a laminated scan of the ID card as well as your ITAS card.
+Photocopies of the current visa pages of your passport are fine and if there is ever a question why you are not carrying the original, a good excuse is “it is at the office for renewal”.
 If a government official has a legitimate reason to see your documents, he can certainly be referred to your sponsoring company to see the originals.

 Out and About Town